JustThatKing/MO2077/readme.md

 - Appearance Menu Mod
 - Simple Flashlight

+For now I have included a couple of mods in a "Proof this works" section.
+Please feel free to remove them if you wish, I will be removing them from the list once I feel that point has been made.

 I will not provide support on how to mod Cyberpunk, however I will answer questions explaining why this works where MO2 generally doesn't.
 Please seek general modding support in the numerous other places where people can teach more about modding.